-Over 60% of retailers surveyed for the AEMC reported launching new products and services in NSW retail market.88 Survey results suggest that NSW was leading product innovation within the NEM over the last 12-24 months; this is consistent with the AEMC's finding that NSW is an attractive first entry point for new entrants and rivalry is one of the most intense in the NEM.89
+Over 60% of retailers surveyed for the AEMC reported launching new products and services in NSW retail market.159 Survey results suggest that NSW was leading product innovation within the NEM over the last two years; this is consistent with the AEMC's finding that NSW is an attractive first entry point for new entrants and rivalry is one of the most intense in the NEM.160

-Ferrier Swier Consulting, 2016 Energy Retailer Survey - Report for the Australian Energy Market Commission, 30 March 2016, p 55.
+159 Ferrier Swier Consulting, 2016 Energy Retailer Survey - Report for the Australian Energy Market Commission, 30 March 2016, p 55.

-AEMC, 2016 Retail Competition Review, 30 June 2016, p 20.
+160 AEMC, 2016 Retail Competition Review, 30 June 2016, p 20.